olaven/learn-elm/README.md

 ![Elm logo](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/Elm_logo.svg/1200px-Elm_logo.svg.png)

 * [This](https://courses.knowthen.com/courses/enrolled/86520) is the course I am going to follow
-* [These](https://github.com/knowthen/elm) are the exercises I will follow along with the course
+* [These](https://github.com/knowthen/elm) are exercises I will follow along with the video course *
+I read some some books and articles like [this one](elmprogramming.com).
 * Elm’s [homepage](elm-lang.org)